orashus/rtodo/README.md

 ## rtodo

-`rtodo` is a small command-line todo list.
-It stores todos as JSON on disk and prints them as a table.
+`rtodo` is a small command-line task tracker.
+It stores tasks as todos in a JSON file on disk in your `/tmp/` dir and prints them as a table.

 The base code with the initial commits of this project live on my go-sandbox repo ([github.com/RashJrEdmund/go-sandbox](https://github.com/RashJrEdmund/go-sandbox)).
 This project started out as a means of learning file handling.